CS

 Feature Showdown

-The Volkswagen Caddy counters with wireless charging that the Kia PV5 does not offer.
+The Kia PV5 stands out with V2L that you will not find on the Volkswagen Caddy.
+The Volkswagen Caddy counters with wireless charging.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain